 2- How to solve the Blank white screen

-Firstly, connect to the site via the FTP client .
-Next download a copy of wp-config.php file.
-In case if this line exists: -define(‘WP_DEBUG’,false); change it from false to true and next, at last, save and upload back to the server.
+Firstly, connect to the site via the FTP client.
+Next, download a copy of the wp-config.php file.
+In case if this line exists: -define(‘WP_DEBUG’, false); change it from false to true and next, at last, save and upload back to the server.

-Syntax error or parse error: Use the ftp client for downloading the copy of file if you have added the custom code in your themes.
+Syntax error or parse error: Use the FTP client for downloading the copy of a file if you have added the custom code in your themes.
 You can also use the HTML editor to find the syntax errors and correcting the errors like the colons, semi-colons etc.

 For excellent working of WordPress update your WordPress or theme on regular basis and check the plugins.
-Keep testing the .HTACCESS and PHP or Caching.
+Keep testing them.HTACCESS and PHP or Caching